sebastienrousseau/crypto-service/README.md

 ## 🏢 Acknowledgements

-[The Password Generator Tool](https://crypto-service.pro) is beautifully crafted by these people and a bunch of awesome [contributors](https://github.com/sebastienrousseau/crypto-service/graphs/contributors)
+[The Crypto Service Tool](https://crypto-service.pro) is beautifully crafted by these people and a bunch of awesome [contributors](https://github.com/sebastienrousseau/crypto-service/graphs/contributors)

 | Contributors |
 |---------|